 ~DOMESTIC ABUSE AND LGBTQ+ RELATIONSHIPS~

 Partner abuse does not discriminate and occurs proportionally across all groups, subgroups and categories of people.
-Victims and abusers come from all cultures, all sexual orientations, all gender identities, all socioeconomic classes, all Partner abuse is NOT more common in straight relationships than same-sex relationships.
+Victims and abusers come from all cultures, all sexual orientations, all gender identities, all socioeconomic classes.
+Partner abuse is NOT more common in straight relationships than same-sex relationships.

 There is no reason to assume that gay men and lesbians are less violent than heterosexual men and women.
 UK reports suggest the prevalence of partner abuse is similar, if not higher, between same-sex and opposite sex couples, occurring in approximately 25% to 38% of relationships.
 Transgender individuals may be at even higher risk, as research demonstrates 80% of transgender people have experienced emotionally, sexually, or physically abusive behaviour by a partner or former partner.

-Abuse in a same-sex partnership is not ‘a cat fight’ between two women or ‘boys being boys’.
+Abuse in a same-sex relationship is not ‘a cat fight’ between two women or ‘boys being boys’.
 Two women in a relationship do not automatically guarantee equality and two men in a relationship are not ‘fighting it out’ all the time.
 There is nothing equal or fair or mutual about partner abuse.
 Abuse is about controlling, coercive and threatening behaviour.
 Although the abused partner may fight back, there is a difference between violent resistance and abuse.
 Dismissing partner abuse as ‘a lover’s quarrel’ trivializes the abuse and allows it to continue.

 Many same-sex couples are not married and may not live together.
 LGBT survivors may also use different language to describe their partner such as: husband, wife, domestic partner, lover, girlfriend, boyfriend, significant other, carer, romantic friend, etc. Abuse can happen in the context of any of these relationships.